nus-cs2030s/2324-s2/docs/11-inheritance.md

 Recall the concept of subtyping.
 We say that $S <: T$ if any piece of code written for type $T$ also works for type $S$.

 Now, think about `ColoredCircle` and `Circle`.
 If someone has written a piece of code that operates on `Circle` objects.
 Do we expect the same code to work on `ColoredCircle`?
 In this example, yes!
-A `ColoredCircle` object should behave just like a circle -- we can calculate its area, calculate its circumference, check if two circles intersect, check if a point falls within the circle, etc.  The only difference, or more precisely, extension, is that it has a color, and perhaps has some methods related to this additional field.
+A `ColoredCircle` object should behave just like a circle &mdash; we can calculate its area, calculate its circumference, check if two circles intersect, check if a point falls within the circle, etc.  The only difference, or more precisely, extension, is that it has a color, and perhaps has some methods related to this additional field.
 So, `ColoredCircle` _is a subtype of_ `Circle`.

 We now show you how we can introduce this subtype relationship in Java, using the `extends` keyword.
 We can reimplement our `ColoredCircle` class this way: